Abstract representations of events arise from mental errors in learning and memory: Measuring the effects of network violations

-We study the effects of violations of varying topological distance in the ring graph using a mixed effects model with the formula `$RT\sim \log(Trial) + Target + Recency + Top\_Dist + (1 + \log(Trial) + Recency + Top\_Dist \,|\, ID)$', where $Recency$ represents the number of trials since last observing a node\cite{Baddeley-01} and $Top\_Dist$ represents the topological distance of a transition, either one for a standard transition, two for a short violation, or three for a long violation.
-The results of fitting this mixed effects model are summarized in Supplementary Tab.
-7, reporting increases in reaction times over standard transitions of 38 ms for short violations and 63 ms for long violations.
-Second, to measure the difference in reaction times between long and short violations, we implemented a model of the same form, but restricted $Top\_Dist$ to only include short violations of topological distance two and long violations of topological distances three and four.
-This model is summarized in Supplementary Tab.
-8, reporting a 28 ms increase in reaction times for long violations relative to short violations.
+We study the effects of violations of varying topological distance in the ring graph using a mixed effects model with the formula `$\text{RT}\sim \log(\text{Trial}) + \text{Target} + \text{Recency} + \text{Top}\_\text{Dist} + (1 + \log(\text{Trial}) + \text{Recency} + \text{Top}\_\text{Dist} \,|\, \text{ID})$', where Top$\_$Dist represents the topological distance of a transition, either one for a standard transition, two for a short violation, or three for a long violation.
+The results of fitting this mixed effects model are summarized in Supplementary Table 10, reporting increases in reaction times over standard transitions of 38 ms for short violations and 63 ms for long violations.
+Second, to measure the difference in reaction times between long and short violations, we implemented a model of the same form, but restricted Top$\_$Dist to only include short violations of topological distance two and long violations of topological distances three and four.
+This model is summarized in Supplementary Table 11, reporting a 28 ms increase in reaction times for long violations relative to short violations.
+This result is measured from all 78 subjects that observed random walks with violations in the ring graph.